postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_postgres/api_builder_node_and_postgres.md

 Download the [Postgres GUI installer](https://www.postgresql.org/download/) for your operating system and install Postgres.
 Follow the prompts, accept the defaults, and make sure to write down the password you set for the **postgres** user.

-In the next step, let's create the database and user for the API.
+In the next step, let's create the database and user for the API backend.

 <!-- ------------------------ -->